fivdi/linux-io/README.md

 implementations of the I2C methods that Johnny-Five IO Plugins are required to implement.
 Over the course of the last two years I was involved in adding I2C functionality to a number of IO Plugins.
 In reality, more or less the same code was added to each IO Plugin.
-The goal of linux-io is to make this such code reusable across Linux IO Plugins.
+The goal of linux-io is to make such code reusable across Linux IO Plugins.

 ## Installation